 What is interesting to me is the impact that healthcare transformation is having on our workforce.
-At Carolinas HealthCare System, we are experiencing the following:
+At Carolinas HealthCare System, [now Atrium Health] we are experiencing the following:

 - There is still a need for highly specialized talent, but we should not underestimate the value of soft skills

 - For the first time in our history, five generations make up our workforce

 - The relationship between the employer and the employee has evolved

 Let’s start with veterans — they are recruited young, endure rigorous training and education, trusted to represent our country and lead both at home and out in the field.
 When they return to civilian life, their resume qualifications don’t match our traditional job codes and their applications may not have a chance.

 At Carolinas HealthCare System, our focus on military and veterans has been intentional.
 We have learned that a staff sergeant could be aligned to a manager, or a colonel could be a vice president.
 We understand the value that the experience of serving our country brings to our company, and we are trying to harness that value.

 The key is the intentionality of our efforts and taking the time to create partnerships with the right organizations to understand the needs, the benefits and the language of our military and veterans.

 At the other end of the spectrum are high schoolers.

 We conducted a little bit of research which unearthed a revelation — there is a population of high school students who are incredibly bright, talented and motivated, but may not have the means to attend college or university immediately after high school.